brettgrigsby/managrams/README.md

   - This endpoint supports an optional `limit` integer query param to indicate the number of words returned.
 - `DELETE /words/:word.json`: Deletes a single word from the data store.
 - `DELETE /words.json`: Deletes all contents of the data store.
+- `DELETE /anagrams/:word.json`: Deletes a word an its anagrams from the data store.

 ### Running Tests